-Pets and Divorce Create a Bone of Contention
+Pets & Divorce Create A Bone Of Contention

 When it comes to pets and divorce, there are added layers of considerations to make.
 Believe it or not, divorce isn’t only hard on you, your spouse, and your children.
 It also poses an emotional experience for your “fur babies.”
 As man’s best friend, science shows that dogs feel this loss/separation anxiety especially intensely.

 Veterinary behaviorist Dr. Nicholas Dodman explains that dogs can “get into a funk or lose interest in life, because of separation.
-With long term separation, or loss, dogs suffer bereavement and get depressed, not unlike humans,” he continued.
+With long-term separation, or loss, dogs suffer bereavement and get depressed, not unlike humans,” he continued.
 “Dogs have a difficult time adjusting to an owner or family member being removed from the household.
-This is especially the case if the person is someone to whom the dog is close to — for example, a dog sleeps in someone’s room and then suddenly that person is out of the picture.
+This is especially the case if the person is someone to whom the dog is close — for example, a dog sleeps in someone’s room, and then suddenly that person is out of the picture.
 The dog can’t understand why that person has disappeared.”

 The ASPCA has determined divorce to be one of the most common reasons why people decide to rehome or relinquish their dogs.
 Pets and divorce are a big deal, as hundreds of thousands of dogs each year are placed into the shelter system due to couples calling it quits.

 Couples who choose to fight in the courtroom to maintain ownership of their pets in a divorce settlement find that their beloved pet is legally considered merely personal property.
 This means that judges presiding over divorce cases go through the same steps to determine who gets the pet as they do to decide who gets the boat or the lawnmower!

 This means that if you are unable to come to an amicable determination prior to the divorce, you will need to be prepared to prove that your furry friend is better off staying by your side.
 These could include items such as:

 Ownership Or Adoption Papers Reflecting You As The Pet’s Registered Owner